MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 # Configure intent-based follow-up suggestions for customer intent agents

-As an administrator, you'll no longer need to create customer intent agents to work for intent.
-It also takes away the effort of manually creating customer intent agents topics that could be deprecated.
+As an administrator, you'll no longer need to manually create customer intent agent topics that could be deprecated.

 Intent assist discovers historical data and maintains an up-to-date intent library, along with the attributes to support intent determination, interview, and fulfillment, leading to much higher deflection.

+Intent assist uses the determined intent and interview responses to also improve the quality of generated answers for both customer intent agents and customer service representatives.

 ## Prerequisites